 2) The unity of Scripture.
 The Bible was written by approximately 40 human authors over a period of approximately 1,600 years.
 These men were quite diverse.
-Moses, a political leader; Joshua, a military leader; David, a shepherd; Solomon, a king; Amos, a herdsman and fruit picker; Daniel, a prime minister; Matthew, a tax collector; Luke, a medical doctor; Paul, a rabbi; and Peter, a fisherman; among others.
+Moses, was a political leader; Joshua, a military leader; David, a shepherd; Solomon, a king; Amos, a herdsman and fruit picker; Daniel, a prime minister; Matthew, a tax collector; Luke, a medical doctor; Paul, a rabbi; and Peter, a fisherman; among others.
 The Bible was also written under a variety of circumstances.
 It was written on 3 different continents, Europe, Asia, and Africa.
 Yet, the great themes of Scripture are maintained in all the writings.
 The Bible does not contradict itself.
 There is no way, apart from God the Holy Spirit supervising the writing of the Bible, that this could have been accomplished.

-The Bible’s claims of being from God should not be understood as arguing in a circle or by circular reasoning.
-The testimony of reliable witnesses—particularly of Jesus, but also of others such as Moses, Joshua, David, Daniel, and Nehemiah in the Old Testament, and John and Paul in the New Testament - affirm the authority and verbal inspiration of the Holy Scriptures.
+The Bible’s claims of being from God should not be understood as circular reasoning.
+The testimony of reliable witnesses—particularly Jesus, but also Moses, Joshua, David, Daniel, and Nehemiah in the Old Testament, and John and Paul in the New Testament—affirms the authority and verbal inspiration of the Holy Scriptures.
 Consider the following passages: Exodus 14:1; 20:1; Leviticus 4:1; Numbers 4:1;Deuteronomy 4:2; 32:48; Isaiah 1:10, 24; Jeremiah 1:11; Jeremiah 11:1–3; Ezekiel 1:3; 1 Corinthians 14:37; 1 Thessalonians 2:13; 2 Peter 1:16–21; 1 John 4:6.